History of China (1949–1976): 1958-1965

 Under Mao's leadership, China broke with the Soviet model and announced a new economic program, the "Great Leap Forward", in 1958, aimed at rapidly raising industrial and agricultural production.
 Specific to industrial production, Mao announced the goal of surpassing the steel production output of Great Britain by 1968.
 Giant cooperatives, otherwise known as people's communes, were formed.
 Within a year almost all Chinese villages had been reformed into working communes of several thousand people in size, where people would live and work together as envisioned by an ideal communist society.
 Rather than build steel mills, small "backyard furnaces" would be used.

 The results, however, were disastrous.
 Normal market mechanisms were disrupted, agricultural production fell behind, and people exhausted themselves producing shoddy, unsellable goods.
 Because of the reliance on the government providing and distributing food and resources and their rapid depletion due to poor planning, starvation appeared even in fertile agricultural areas.
 From 1960 to 1961, the combination of poor planning during the Great Leap Forward, political movements incited by the government, as well as unusual weather patterns and natural disasters resulted in widespread famine and many deaths.
 A significant number of the deaths were not from famine but were killed or overworked by the authorities.
 According to various sources, the resulting death toll was likely between 20 and 40 million.
 The steel produced in backyard furnaces at low temperatures proved to be useless.
 Finally, the peasants hated the lack of privacy and the militarization of their lives.

-One of the loudest opponents of the GLF was Defense Minister Peng Dehuai.
-Peng was a believer in orthodox Soviet-style economic planning and totally against experimentations.
-Several years earlier, he had been instrumental in trying to develop the PLA into a well-equipped, professional fighting force, as opposed to Mao's belief that soldiers who were revolutionary enough could overcome any obstacle.
-The army had had no ranks during the civil war and Korea.
-This system worked rather poorly in those conflicts, and so a rank system (modeled after the Soviet one) was implemented in 1954.

-While taking a trip through the countryside, Peng was horrified at the wreckage of the Great Leap Forward.
-Everywhere fields were dotted with abandoned communes, ruined crops, and lumps of useless pig iron.
-Afterwards, he accused Mao of being responsible for this disaster and was in turn denounced as a rightist and removed from office.
-Peng then lived retired in disgrace for the next several years until he was arrested and beaten by Red Guards during the Cultural Revolution.
-He survived the torture, but sustained permanent injuries and died in 1974.
-After Mao's death, Peng was posthumously rehabilitated with full honors.